DoMinhCat/C_Final/README.md

 - NOT NULL and UNIQUE constraint are not available
 - Only one primary key is allowed for each table => relation many-many not available
 - A semicolon (;) is required at the end of a command
+- Primary key must be of type int or string

 - Max col per table = 50
-- Max chars for table/col/row name = 30
+- Max chars for table/col/row name = 100

 5. Usage
 6. Contributors